 “Way to be a dick, Day,” Allison said.

 “Kevin Dick, everyone!”
-Nicky shouted and raised his glass in a mock toast.
+Nicky shouted and raised his glass.

 “I wasn’t implying anything about Dan.
 I’m simply saying-”